 Veronika Kudermetova vs. Coco Gauff: Prediction and Match Betting Odds | China Open

-Coco Gauff (No. 3) will meet Veronika Kudermetova (No. 16) in the Round of 16 of the China Open on Wednesday, October 4.
+In the Round of 16 of the China Open on Thursday, Coco Gauff (ranked No. 3) takes on Veronika Kudermetova (No. 16).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!